 Our private music program is run by 'Learning through Music' for students from year 3-7.
 Students may choose to play either violin or cello.
-The music program is a Department of Education and Child Development (DECD) instrumental music service.
+The music program is a Department for Education (DfE) instrumental music service.
 Please contact the front office for an enrolment form or contact Learning through Music directly on 0401 398 120 or email for more information.